 FCD: Antonio Martinez, Damian Alvarez, Andre Rocha, Fabian Castillo, Santiago Mosquera

-Usage that makes my head hurt: Clarence Goodson grew up a forward so switched to the #11 as a defender when it became available with FC Dallas.
+Usage that makes my head hurt: Clarence Goodson grew up a forward so he switched to the #11 as a center back when it became available with FC Dallas.

-All of which leaves us with something like this for our original 11 as we see them today… give or take.
-Sorta…
+All of this leaves us with something like this for our original 11 as we see them today… give or take.
+Sorta… Some people want to swap 4 and 3 but I don’t.

 12 to 23